Lama Tasi: Salford Red Devils

 On 24 September 2013, it was confirmed Lama Tasi was to join the Salford Red Devils in 2014.

 St Helens

 On 29 May 2015, it was confirmed Lama Tasi was to join the 2014 Super League Champions St. Helens on a two-year deal starting in 2016.

 Salford Red Devils

 Salford Red Devils have re-signed Samoa international forward Lama Tasi on an initial one-year contract.
 The 26-year-old left to join St Helens at the end of 2015 on a two-year deal after 57 appearances for the club.

 Warrington Wolves

 Warrington Wolves announced the signing of Lama Tasi in October 2018.
 He made his competitive debut vs Hull Kingston Rovers in round 2 of the season. gaining heritage number 1150.

 International career

-On 20 April 2013, Lama made his international debut, playing for Samoa in their 2013 Pacific Rugby League International match against fierce Pacific rivals Tonga.
+On 20 April 2013, Lama made his international debut, playing for Samoa in their 2013 Polynesian Cup match against fierce Pacific rivals Tonga.